IsaacSST/Minesweeper-with-VB-in-Visual-Studio/README.md

 ### Scoring:

 The scoring of the game depends on how long it takes for the user to beat the game, therefore the lower the score, the better.
 If they lose by triggering a mine, they have no score.
+The scoring also depends on board size, so the naturally longer time it takes to complete a larger board is offset and there can be universal competition across all board sizes, ie the score is designed to be a reflection purely of the player's minesweeping performance in a particular game without regard for board size.